csmith49/sherlog/readme.md

 This section assumes you have the latest versions of [OPAM](https://opam.ocaml.org) (installation instructions [here](https://opam.ocaml.org/doc/Install.html)) and [Python](https://www.python.org).

-First, we build the dependencies for the OCaml core.
-Simply run `opam install . --deps-only`.
-We can then build the daemon `./sherlog` communicates with by running `make server`.
+First, we can install the OCaml core with `opam install .`.
+This will install the executables `sherlog` and `sherlog-server` in the default OPAM installation path (by default, at `~/.opam/default/bin`); either run `opam init` to add the installation path to your path in your shell configuration file, or run `eval $(opam env)` to add the path temporarily.

 Next, we can get the Python dependencies and install the SherLog package by running `pip install .`.